M6: Multi-generator, Multi-domain, Multi-lingual and cultural, Multi-genres, Multi-instrument Machine-Generated Music Detection Databases: Conclusion

 \section{Conclusion}

-We have introduced the M6 database for the MGMD task, providing a detailed analysis of this database and comparing it with existing datasets, highlighting its comprehensive and abundant sources as well as its broad coverage.
-Additionally, we have established baseline performance using commonly used models.
+We have introduced the M6 database for the MGMD task, providing a detailed analysis of this database and comparing it with existing datasets, highlighting its comprehensive sources as well as its broad coverage.
+Additionally, we have established a baseline performance using common basic models.
+We question whether transformer-based models are overly sophisticated for this task due to their emphasis on contextual modelling and advocate for further discussion on the most suitable feature extraction methods required.

 Building on these insights, we identify several challenges that should be addressed in future work.
 We advocate for the development of more robust models that can improve out-of-domain performance.
 Furthermore, we call for greater model explainability, moving beyond simple binary classification outputs to provide more meaningful interpretations of model decisions.
-Moreover, we propose further efforts to improve performance on this challenging dataset.
-Looking ahead, multimodal models that incorporate lyrics and hierarchical models for handling long-term music structure require great attention and research.
+Looking ahead, multimodal models that incorporate lyrics and hierarchical models for handling long-term music structure also require great attention.